-With a background in agricultural science, and a fascination with the human dimensions of environmental management, Associate Professor Catherine Allan draws on both ecological and sociological knowledge to better understand and influence the management of land and water.
-Her research revolves around adaptive management of environments and natural resources, especially at regional scales.
-She is particularly interested in the Social Learning aspects of adaptive management, and is experienced with participatory learning and planning as well as program evaluation.
-Recently Catherine has undertaken more water and water policy related research.
-In 2015 The Sustainable Water Strategic Research Area team, included A/Prof Allan were awarded the CSU Vice-chancellor's Team Award for Research Excellence.
+With a background in agricultural science, and a fascination with the human dimensions of environmental management, Associate Professor Catherine Allan draws her background in agricultural science, environmental management and social inquiry to better understand and influence the management of land and water.
+Her research revolves around adaptive management of environments and natural resources, especially at local and regional scales.
+She is particularly interested in collaborative approaches to learning and managing.
+Catherine’s quest to understand the human side of living in and using the environments recently manifested in water related research projects in the Southern Murray-Darling Basin, and the Indus Basin in Pakistan.
+Since 2018 Catherine has also led the Social/ Economic Program in the Soil CRC.

 Bachelor of Agricultural Science, University of Melbourne, 1983

 Master of Natural Resources, University of New England, 1999

 Conroy, C., Knight, A.K., Wassens, S. & Allan, C. (2019) Consequences of changed water management for Aboriginal Australians in the Murrumbidgee catchment, NSW, Australian Geographer, 50:2, 169-184, DOI: 10.1080/00049182.2018.1545275